3 Towns in Tuscany, Northern Italy – Itinerary 1 Day

 (Probably open until 18:45.
 Closes earlier in winter.
 Check the hours)

-Additionally, the first floor features rare examples of Roman mosaics from buildings in Volterra, Etruscan gold, silver and bronze coins, as well as unique Roman Republican and Imperial coins.
-Most of the displayed objects are found inside the city walls.
+Additionally, the first floor features rare examples of Roman mosaics from buildings in Volterra, Etruscan gold, silver, and bronze coins, and unique Roman Republican and Imperial coins.
+Most of the displayed objects originate from inside the city walls.

 After seeing the museum, you will have a much better understanding of Etruscan life!

-Now it is time to relax and enjoy your evening and stroll a bit around to absorb the ambiance.
-Sit for a while at the old city walls together with the locals, admire the ancient gates and visit a few of the small shops selling local products like alabaster items, olive wood cutting boards and local wine.
+Now it is time to relax, enjoy your evening, and stroll a little to absorb the ambience.
+Sit, for a while, at the old city walls with the locals, admire the ancient gates, and visit a few small shops selling local products like alabaster items, olive wood cutting boards and local wine.

 But … this is one of the real authentic Tuscan towns – so you could also consider staying for the night in a hotel here!